 is an intracellular pathogen which has a unique ability to spread from cell to cell, allowing it to cross blood-brain intestinal and placental barriers.
 The organism is widespread in nature, and has been isolated from animals, humans, food sources (milk, meat and meat products, seafood, and fresh vegetables and fruits), and the environment (soil, decaying plants, water) and known for causing sporadic outbreaks worldwide.

-The clinical signs of listeriosis vary, depending on the number of organisms ingested, pathogenic properties of the specific strain, and the immune condition of the bird.
+The clinical signs of listeriosis vary, depending on the amount ingested, pathogenic properties of the specific strain, and the immune condition of the bird.
 The most common Listeria

 infections are caused by three serotypes: 1/2a, 1/2b, and 4b.
 In chickens, listeriosis has been associated with two major forms----septicemic and encephalitic.
 There is a third form that occurs in humans and other animals, the abortion form, but it has not been characterized yet in chickens.